jlwitthuhn/cycles-shader-editor/README.md

 ### Prerequisites

-This should build on any plaform that GLFW builds on, but I have only tested it with Visual Studio 2015, GCC 7.2.1 on Fedora 26, Clang 4.0.1 on Fedora 26, and Clang 9.0.0 on macOS 10.13
+This should build on any plaform that GLFW builds on, but I have only tested it with Visual Studio 2015, GCC 7.2.1 on Fedora 26, Clang 4.0.1 on Fedora 26, and Apple Clang 9.0.0 on macOS 10.13

 Libraries you will need are:
 - GLFW 3.x